kblomqvist/yasha/README.md

 As can be seen the file is standard Python, although the file extension is not `.py` but `.j2ext`.
 Furthermore, note that the functions intended to work as a filter have to be prefixed by `filter_`.
 Similarly test functions have to be prefixed by `test_`.

-Here is shown how the two extensions described above would be used within a template.
+Here it is shown how the two extensions described above would be used within a template.

 ```jinja
 {{ date|datetimeformat }}